ashvinstech/AndroidShowcase/README.md

 # AndroidShowcaseView
-A cool looking Showcase for Android for app feature's introduction
+A cool looking Showcase for app feature's introduction in android with latest Android X code

 This library is heavily inspired by the original [ShowcaseView library][1].